-- a be given in a set form 15 working days before execution or payment;
+- be given in a set form 15 working days before execution or payment;

-- f include a five-day cooling-off period after execution;
+- include a five-day cooling-off period after execution;

-- h enable the appropriate regulatory authority to rescind the franchise and related agreements, or claim damages;
+- enable the appropriate regulatory authority to rescind the franchise and related agreements, or claim damages;

-- i allow the regulatory authorities to impose penalties, including disqualification;
+- allow the regulatory authorities to impose penalties, including disqualification;

 To ensure that the legal requirement is always in step with market practice, there should be a regular review of the disclosure law every five years.